↼ My Two Cents

 Feature Cloudflare Pages Netlify

-DNS Integration ✅ Native, fast, full control ⚠️ Abstracted via Netlify DNS
+DNS Integration ✅ Native, full control ⚠️ Abstracted

-Redirects/Rewrites ✅ Rules UI + Workers + wrangler ⚠️ _redirects file / netlify.toml
+Redirects ✅ Rules UI + Workers ⚠️ _redirects file

-If you just want plug-and-play, Netlify might be great.
-But if you’re already deep into Cloudflare for DNS and edge rules like I am, Cloudflare Pages is a no-brainer.
+If you want plug-and-play, Netlify is fine.
+But if you’re already using Cloudflare for DNS and edge rules, Cloudflare Pages is a no-brainer — it’s faster, cheaper, and part of your infrastructure.

 ← Access Synology NAS Securely …